skuppa/bitnet-java-libs/README.md

 /*
  * Call the BITNET service to get a list of orders.
- * @states The list of states you are interested in.
+ * @param states The list of states you are interested in.
- * @OFFSET_FROM_ZERO The list of orders starts with an index of 0.
+ * @param OFFSET_FROM_ZERO The list of orders starts with an index of 0.
  *        This number indicates where the list or subset of orders should start.
- * @NUMBER_OF_ORDERS The number of orders to include in this list of orders.
+ * @param NUMBER_OF_ORDERS The number of orders to include in this list of orders.
  */
 Orders orders = bitnet.orderService().getOrders(YOUR_BITNET_ACCOUNT_ID, states, OFFSET_FROM_ZERO, NUMBER_OF_ORDERS);
 ```